Loras College

-Loras College is a private Roman Catholic college in Dubuque, Iowa, United States.
+Loras College is a private Catholic college in Dubuque, Iowa, United States.
 It has an enrollment of approximately 1,600 students and is the oldest post-secondary institution in the state of Iowa.

 Loras offers both undergraduate and graduate degree programs.
 It is one of four four-year post-secondary institutions in the city of Dubuque, one of four Catholic colleges in the Archdiocese of Dubuque, and one of six Catholic colleges in the state of Iowa.
 The campus was listed on the National Register of Historic Places as the Loras College Historic District in 2020.

 History

 The college has had different names during its existence;